unicornlang/unicorn/README.md

 ```

 # Easy Exposure
-Say you have a function in your module you'd like others to use
+Unicorn uses the `*` symbol to expose function, structs, etc. in your module you'd like other modules to use

 ```nim
 # useful.u